sdetmharinavi/hnvtx/scripts/output.md

     ruleTableName?: string,
     actualTableName?: string
   ): boolean {
-    if (!ruleTableName || !actualTableName) {
-      return !ruleTableName; // If no rule table name specified, it matches any table }
+    // If no table name is specified in the rule, it's a global rule that matches any table. if (!ruleTableName) {
+      return true;
+    }
+    // If the actual table name is missing, it cannot match a specific rule. if (!actualTableName) {
+      return false;
+    }

-    // Convert both to lowercase for case-insensitive matching const ruleLower = ruleTableName.toLowerCase();
+    // Convert both to lowercase for case-insensitive exact matching. const ruleLower = ruleTableName.toLowerCase();
     const actualLower = actualTableName.toLowerCase();

-    // Check if the actual table name contains the rule table name
-    // This allows "user_profiles" to match with "user" return actualLower.includes(ruleLower);
+    // **RECOMMENDATION: Use exact matching instead of includes()** return actualLower === ruleLower;
   }

   private matchesPattern(fieldName: string, pattern: string): boolean {